NAD+, NMN, or NR: Which Molecule Does Your Body Actually Need?

 This process is called biosynthesis.

 When you are 20, this process is fast.
 When you are 50, it slows down.
-The enzymes responsible for this molecular conversion become scarce [2].
+The enzymes responsible for this molecular conversion become scarce and less efficient with age [2].

 This is why increasing NMN intake may not always lead to proportional increases in NAD+.